2022 United States House of Representatives elections in Illinois: District 17

-The incumbent is Democrat Cheri Bustos, who was re-elected with 52.0% of the vote in 2020.
-She is not seeking re-election in 2022.
+The incumbent was Democrat Cheri Bustos, who was re-elected with 52.0% of the vote in 2020.
+She did not seek re-election in 2022.

 The new 17th was drawn to be more Democratic-leaning than its predecessor.
 The new district contains nearly all of its Democratic-leaning urban portions of its former territory, while most of the Republican-leaning areas of the old 17th were drawn into the neighboring 15th and 16th districts.
 Had the new 17th existed in the 2020 election, Joe Biden would have carried it by eight points, whereas Donald Trump carried the old 17th by two points in 2020.